-As of 2009, nearly 24 million people are suffering from drug or alcohol abuse.
-Among this group, only two million are
+As of 2021, nearly 24 million aged 12 or older suffer from a substance use disorder, which includes both drug and alcohol abuse.
+Among this group, only four million are

 receiving treatment.
 With the first part of this treatment being detox, it is clear that we have a long way to go.
 Call now to get your process started.

 Getting sober can be a very difficult process for an addict.
-Alcohol and drugs often serve as an escape from the real world for someone who is suffering.
+Alcohol and drugs often serve as an escape from the real world for someone suffering.
 These substances either make people forget about problems for a while or help them handle them better.
 It’s hard to imagine your life without addictions once it becomes a habit, but it’s not impossible.
-There is life after addiction, and no matter when you decide to quit, you can get the support you need.
+There is life after addiction; no matter when you decide to quit, you can get the support you need.

-People always wonder how long this process takes, maybe in a rush to get rid of the habit or in a rush to recover the lives they’ve lost once the addiction took over.
+People always ask, how long does it take to get sober?
+Maybe in a rush to get rid of the habit or in a rush to recover the life they’ve lost once the drug and alcohol addiction took over.
 You can reap benefits not long after quitting the addiction.
 But let’s find out what the process involves.

 What Is Getting Sober?

-The word “sober” is thrown around a lot, and it can mean many things.
-But in essence, the word is mostly used in connection with alcohol.
-When someone is drunk, their mind is not 100% capable of comprehending things.
+The word “sober” is often thrown around and can mean many things.
+But the word is mostly used in connection with alcohol intoxication.
+When a person’s blood alcohol concentration is elevated, their mind is not 100% capable of comprehending things.
 It has been impaired, and the individual cannot properly make judgments.

-Sober is the opposite of drunk or under the influence of drugs.
-As such, getting sober refers to not being drunk or under drug influence.
+Sober is the opposite of drunk or under the influence of an alcoholic drink or drugs.
+As such, getting sober refers to not being drunk, binge drinking, or under drug influence.
 The effect of the substance has worn off, and the individual has achieved a clear state of mind.
 Getting sober means getting clean and giving up on the harmful substances that have already become a habit.

-You can achieve sobriety if you work hard enough for it, and for some people, this means going to a rehab center.
+You can achieve sobriety if you work hard enough; this means going to a rehab center for some people.
 They may also decide to spend some time in a sober living home once they undergo treatment.
-After achieving sobriety, they can go back to their normal lives, find new ways to cope with their struggles, and be able to think clearly again, without alcohol or drugs impairing their judgment.
+After achieving sobriety, they can return to their normal lives, find new ways to cope with their struggles, and think clearly without alcohol or drugs impairing their judgment.

 What is the Timeline for Getting Sober?